daftspunk/pond/PROVISIONING-AND-DEPLOYMENT.md

 ## Keeping some data on the could servers

 Deployed environments must keep enough metadata to determine what projects the belong to, just for convenience of administrators.
 Droplets will use tags matching project names.

+## Billing

+There will be 2 points when we contact our server - when the deployment starts to check if the account has positive balance and when the deployment is almost finished, just before we report to the user that the deployment is done, when it's know that it was successful.
+We can measure the number of pre and post deployment events for a contacts to estimate whether it could be an abuse.

+## Configuration files

+Configuration files that we manage are created on first deployment basing on the configuration variable values set by the user.
+We can also consider using environment variables, but this might be not a good idea, because we can deploy multiple projects and environments to a same server and would need to deal environment variable naming.